Badgerati/Pode/docs/Getting-Started/FirstApp.md

 * First, create a `/my-first-pode-app` directory, this should be where ever you put your project/learning code.

-* Open PowerShell (as an Admin), and navigate to the above directory.
+* Open PowerShell, and navigate to the above directory.

 * Run `pode init` in the console, this will create a basic `package.json` file for you - see the [`CLI`](../CLI) reference for more information.